Home

 Newsletter

-Yamazaki Ichiga (Kazuyoshi)
+Yamazaki Ichiga (Kazuyoshi) 山崎一賀, menuki (c.
+1750)

-Yamazaki Ichiga is the founder of the well regarded Ichiga School.
+Yamazaki Ichiga is the founder of the well regarded Ichiga School, and worked in the "western kinko capital" of Kyoto, Yamashiro Province, in the mid Edo period.

-Yamazaki Ichiga's art name is Kosui (), and he worked in Kyoto, Yamashiro Province, in the mid Edo period.
-He had a very good reputation for taka-bori iroe (painting with colored metals).
-He worked in the style of the mainline Goto masters, and it is said that his work was equal in quality to the Goto of his time.
+He was a student of Gotō Jujō 就乘, the second master of the Gotō Saburoemon family.
+Jujō died in 1744.
+Yamazaki Ichiga's art name is Kosui (湖水).
+He had a very good reputation for taka-bori iroe (painting in high relief with colored metals).
+He worked purely in the style of the mainline Gotō masters, and it is said that his work was equal in quality to the Gotō of his time.
+(Compare with the work of an early mainline Gotō master, Tokujō, at the very bottom of this page.)

+Several styles of his signature exist, and it is thought that there may be more than one generation using this signature.
 These menuki are signed on inserted plaques (tanzaku mei).
-The top plaque says Ichiga, the bottom says Yamazaki.
-Also visible is the rosin used in mounting these menuki to the tsuka.
+In the photo the top plaque says Ichiga, the bottom says Yamazaki.
+The rosin used in mounting these menuki to the tsuka is still mostly present.

-The base metal is shakudo, with thick and thin inlays of gold and silver.
+The base metal is shakudō, with thick and thin inlays of gold and silver.
 The thick layers of applied gold can clearly be seen at the bottom edges of both menuki.